It’s that time of year again: The School Year.

 Students, parents of students, and employers: This one’s for you.

 My name is Andrew Linke.
 By vocation I am a middle school English teacher in south-east Virginia.
 By avocation I am an author.
 With the school year starting up again, I feel it’s a good time to discuss the separation between these two.

 Teaching is an all-consuming profession.
 It takes a lot of time and involves lots of thought, planning, and analysis.
 And my promise to you is that I put in that time.
 I devote every hour of the working day to preparing lessons and assessing student performance.
 If you feel that your student needs additional assistance, feel free to send me a message on ClassDojo or Synergy.
 I also encourage you to enroll your student in after school study hall.
 I assure you that the success of your student is second only to caring for my family in my priorities for 10 months out of the year.

-Yes, if you choose to follow me on the internet, you will find that I post frequently about my writing, but I I assure you that I devote no more time to this hobby than a sports fan might to their favorite team.
+Yes, if you choose to find me on the internet, you will find that I post frequently about my writing, but I assure you that I devote no more time to this hobby than a sports fan might to their favorite team.
 I do my writing in the evening and on weekends, just as a teacher who enjoys woodworking might spend their free time carving mallards and shopping for new bandsaw blades.

 I do not discuss writing in school beyond appropriate anecdotes that might help students develop their own writing skills.
 I do not advertise my work to students, nor do I write with them as my intended audience.